lgreski/cleaningdata/README.md

 The output data file, tidydata.txt, is a space delimited file that includes quotes around the one character variable in the data set, activityName.
 The file includes column headings that are described in the accompanying  [Codebook.md](https://github.com/lgreski/cleaningdata/blob/master/Codebook.md).

-To use the tidy data file, download [tidydata.txt](https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt)) from the GitHub repository and move it into the *R Working directory*.
+To use the tidy data file, download [tidydata.txt](https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt) from the GitHub repository and move it into the *R Working directory*.

 The following R code can be used to read the tidy data file once it has been copied to the *R Working Directory*.

     theTidyData <- read.table("tidydata.txt",header=TRUE,stringsAsFactors = FALSE)

-<h2 id="processing">Processing Steps</h2>
+<h1 id="processing">Processing Steps</h1>

-discussion about key assumptions - all files in R working directory, and explain how remainging content is broken out into an outline of the steps in the R script, plus additional commentary on key decisions / processing steps required to produce the final output.
+ This section provides an outline of the processing steps used to create the project deliverables, and explains the rationale behind various decisions we made as we produced the ouptut necessary to fulfill the five requirements listed in the project instructions.
+It concludes with step by step instructions for running the script.

-<h3 id="stepsoutline">Summary of Processing Steps in run_analysis.R </h3>
+<h2 id="stepsoutline">Summary of Processing Steps in run_analysis.R </h2>

 1. Verify whether required R packages beyond base are installed, and if not present, install them
 2. Confirm all 8 required files are present in the R working directory